 "The snowstorm is an act of God."
 I had to blame it on someone and who better than God.

 The customer cursed me and I said, "I'll call Fedex soon and get back to you."

 "Good morning?"
 Andrea asked from across the aisle.

 We were the only two people in the exchange other than the two guards.

 "Yeah, lovely.
-I thought I was going to have a snow day, instead I came in to get yelled at by a customer who wants his package now."
+I thought I was going to have a snow day, instead I get yelled at by a customer who wants his package now."

 "Who wants what now?"
 Richie clomped into the store in his snowboarding gear.
 He saw the cash on the desk and stuck it in his pocket.
 He had bills to pay.